Images © Arup / F2K

 TEAM & ORIGINS

-Founded in 2021 as a small research initiative, Futur2K began exploring new approaches to system-based and circular construction.
+Founded in 2021 as a research initiative, Futur2K began exploring new approaches to system-based and circular construction.

 ADPT